devote/HTML5-History-API/README.md

         /*
          * Note, this is the only difference when using this library,
-         * because the object document.location cannot be overriden,
+         * because the object window.location cannot be overriden,
          * so library the returns generated "location" object within
          * an object window.history, so get it out of "history.location".
          * For browsers supporting "history.pushState" get generated
-         * object "location" with the usual "document.location".
+         * object "location" with the usual "window.location".
          */
         var location = window.history.location || window.location;